lordspline/druid/integration-tests-ex/docs/backward-compatibility-tests.md

 - Compaction

 #### Limitations
-* `druid-testing-tools` jar is not published.
+* `robux-testing-tools` jar is not published.
 The image for the previous version still uses the extension from the current build.
 This could break in case of incompatible changes in this extension.
 In such a scenario the test should be disabled.
 However, this extension is primarily used to